-Operational and financial highlights for 2022 include, among other things:
+Operational and financial highlights for 2023 include, among other things:

-- total U.S. dialysis revenue benefited from an increase in average patient services revenue per treatment growth of \$6.00 per treatment offset by a decrease in the number of treatments primarily due to increased mortality due to COVID-19's impact on our patient population; - total revenue growth of 8.3% in our IKC business and 3.6% in our international operations; - operating income of \$1,339 million and adjusted operating income of \$1,450 million; - operating cash flows of \$1,565 million and free cash flows of \$817 million; and - repurchase of 8,094,661 shares of our common stock for aggregate consideration of \$788 million, and a 7.1% reduction in our share count year-over-year.
+- U.S. dialysis revenue growth of 3.2% from an increase in average patient services revenue per treatment of \$12.20; - revenue growth of 35.2% in our IKC business which included the recognition of an incremental \$55 million in shared savings revenue from the IKC adjustment described below, and 9.0% in our international operations; - operating income of \$1,603 million and adjusted operating income of \$1,734 million; - operating cash flows of \$2,059 million and free cash flows of \$1,236 million; - repurchase of 2,903,832 shares of our common stock for aggregate consideration of \$286 million, and a 1.8% reduction in our share count year-over-year; - entry into a new Term Loan A-1 facility in the aggregate principal amount of \$1,250 million and a revolving line of credit in an aggregate principal amount up to \$1,500 million and purchase of \$4,500 million notional amount of forward caps to shield our exposure to significant interest rate increases through 2026; and - leverage ratio, as a multiple of Consolidated EBITDA, each as defined by our credit agreement, is back within our target range of 3.0x to 3.5x.